RiugaBachi/gtt-ticketing-problem/README.md

 I don't have the exact stats for section sizes at AT&T, but based on some rough estimation let's say the average section holds 500 seats.
 This would imply there are 200 sections total (this seems roughly accurate)

 On a test dataset of 200 section, with 1 row of 500 seats per section, where all seats are out of budget until the last logical section wherein seats 450..500 are within budget, the execution time is practically instant.
+There are no noticeable space leaks that I can tell.

 As it stands I don't see the immediate need to build out an extensive benchmarking suite.
 Perhaps as more hard requirements roll in, but that's for the future.

 The advantage of this optimization is we can easily extend it to further subsect the individual sections, much like in collision detection, if in practice they become too large and performance is unacceptable.

+Worst case, profile for hotspots, and optimize accordingly.

+(Speaking of subsecting, Limitation #1 could potentially be implemented by subsecting a section in half vertically, and running the same algorithms on each subsection in an alternating fashion.
+We could then measure closeness to the ends as the inverse of distance from the center of a section.
+It seems to be a concept that's cropping up in more than one way!)

 # Testing